stfc/janus-core/README.md

 ### Using configuration files

-Default values for all commandline options may be specifed through a Yaml 1.1 formatted configuration file by adding the `--config` option.
+Default values for all command line options may be specifed through a Yaml 1.1 formatted configuration file by adding the `--config` option.
+If an option is present on both command line and config file, the command line one takes precedence.

 For example, with the following configuration file and command: